 The Hermitage museum is a must-see for all first-time travellers to St. Petersburg as is the city's most popular visitor attraction.

 Founded in 1764 by Russian Empress Catherine the

 Great, the State Hermitage Museum is the richest, finest, and biggest museums in the world.
-It is a place of great beauty inside, as it is the home of the city’s Museum of Art and Culture, and out, because of the architectural grandeur of the buildings that make up the complex.
+It is a place of great beauty both inside, as it is the home of the city’s Museum of Art and Culture, and outside, because of the architectural grandeur of the buildings that make up the complex.

 With over three million works of art and treasures housed in five connected building along the Neva River, the museum can't fail to impress.
 A tour inside the Hermitage Museum is a unique cultural experience introducing you to the history of art from the 25th century B.C. to the current days.

 Viewed from across the Neva River, the buildings could have and can still inspire a variety of emotions: fear and possibly anger in the old days, awe and amazement today.
 Regardless of the emotions felt, anyone who has seen the complex would have to admit that the buildings are works of art as beautiful as those works found inside the museum.